scrapinghub/splash/docs/scripting-ref.rst

 ``splash.args`` is a table with incoming parameters.
 It contains merged values from the orignal URL string (GET arguments) and values sent using ``application/json`` POST request.

+For example, if you passed 'url' argument to a script using HTTP API, then ``splash.args.url`` contains this URL.

+:ref:`splash-args` is the preferred way to pass parameters to Splash scripts.
+An alternative way is to use string formatting to build a script with variables embedded.
+There are two problems which make :ref:`splash-args` a better solution:

+1. data must be escaped somehow, so that it doesn't break a Lua script;
+2. embedding variables makes it impossible to use script cache efficiently (see :ref:`save_args <arg-save-args>` and :ref:`load_args <arg-load-args>` arguments of the HTTP API).

 .. _splash-js-enabled: